kk289/Java-Automation-OpenBrowser/README.md

 	<img width="600px" src="OpenBrowser/Image/safari3.png" align="center"/>
 </p>

-Type your computer login password.
+Enter your computer login password.
 The "safaridriver" is now turned on.
 Whereas in TestChrome, we had to download chromedriver and stored in either /usr/local/bin or /usr/bin folder.

 - Step 3: